 Recommended Best Practices

-- Limit fruits to 1-2 servings per day and make sure they are low on the glycemic index
+- Limit fruits to 1-2 servings per day and make sure they are low on the glycemic index (a ranking of how fast carbohydrates are digested)

 - Include 6-8 servings of vegetables per day